steveklabnik/rust_for_rubyists/book/chapter-06.rst

       }
   }

-  fn main() {
-  }

-  $ make test
-  rustc fizzbuzz.rs --test
+  $ rustc test fizzbuzz.rs
-  warning: no debug symbols in executable (-arch x86_64) ./fizzbuzz

   running 2 tests
+  test test_is_three_with_not_three ... ok
   test test_is_three_with_three ... ok
-  test test_is_three_with_not_three ... ok

   result: ok.
 2 passed; 0 failed; 0 ignored

 Awesome!
 This shows off how elses work, as well.
 It's probably what you expected.
 Go ahead and try to refactor this into a one-liner.

 Done?
 How'd you do?
 Here's mine::